Madmalicius/RMTRMS/README.md

 Add a connector between `Source` and `SingleProc`, and between `SingleProc` and `Drain`.
 Double-click `Drain` and under _Controls>Entrance_ select `moveModules`.

-double-click the variable and set the data type to String under _Value>Data type_.
+Double-click the variable and set the data type to String under _Value>Data type_.

-right-click `sendPositions` and click open to enter settings for the button.
+Right-click `sendPositions` and click open to enter settings for the button.
 Label is the text displayed on the button, which is recommended to set to _Send_.
 Under _Attributes>Control_ choose _Select Object>writeToPositionOut_.

-The FileInterface, `configFile`, should be connected to the config file created by the GUI provided.
+The FileInterface, `configFile`, should be connected to the config file created by the GUI.
 Double-click `configFile` and choose the file under _Attributes>File Name_.

 Tecnomatix needs access to the computer.
 This is given by going to _File>Model Settings>general_ and uncheck `Prohibit access to the computer`